-Bandwidth Reservation Support: On the Frame Relay interface, Bandwidth Reservation can be applied separately to each virtual circuit.
+Bandwidth Reservation Support: The Router supports Bandwidth Reservation over Frame Relay PVCs.
+Bandwidth Reservation can be applied separately to each permanent virtual circuit.
 Bandwidth available to a circuit can be allocated to classes of traffic, protocols and filters assigned to those classes, and priority assigned to each protocol and filter in the class.

 Alternatively, Bandwidth Reservation can be applied at the interface (physical DLCI) level.
-In this case, the bandwidth of the Frame Relay interface as a whole is allocated to classes of virtual circuits (DLCIs).
+In this case, the bandwidth of the Frame Relay interface as a whole is allocated to classes of permanent virtual circuits (DL-Cls).

 WAN Rerouting: The Router provides WAN rerouting to the same router or a third router in the event that the primary Frame Relay circuit fails.
-PPP over Frame Relay circuits can be rerouted to V.25 bis dialup lines or Basic Rate ISDN lines.
+PPP over Frame Relay PVC circuits can be rerouted to V.25 bis or DTR dialup lines, Basic Rate ISDN channels, or Frame Relay SVCs.